developer-vic/whatsapp-catalog-extension/README.md

 1. **Install**
    - Clone or download the repo.
    - In Chrome, open `chrome://extensions`, enable *Developer mode*, choose **Load unpacked**, and select this project directory.
+   - Copy `src/firebase-init.example.js` to `src/firebase-init.js` and update it with your Firebase project credentials (the real file is ignored by git).

 2. **Sign in**
    - Open the extension popup.